Woman who says Woolworths copied her baby carrier design will not sue - but wants retailer to account

 Woolies’ biggest lesson, Moir said, was the power and impact of social media.
 “We need to be in that space, responding to comments with facts,” he said.

-Woolworths has finally responded directly to McLaughlin, inviting her to meet for coffee and a chat.
+Woolworths has finally responded directly to McLaughlin on Tuesday, inviting her to meet for coffee and a chat.

 “I got a call this morning from someone who introduced himself as 'Paul'," she told TimesLIVE.
 “When I asked for more information, given that I’m being bombarded with calls from all sorts of people, he gave me his full name, saying he’s Woolworths’ head buyer.